CosminMocanu97/dissertationBackend/README.md

     - It may not run on the empty template as there is no go.sum

 - The `docker-compose.yml` builds an instance of Postgres and it connects to it.

+- Run main program and start the server listening on `localhost:8080.` using `./out/executable` command